michaellaszlo/cursor-maintenance/README.md

 Name of approach  |  Ease of implementation  |  Reliability
 ---|---|---
-Retrospective  |  Easy  |  Susceptible to faulty cursor positioning Layer  |  Medium  |  Can be made completely accurate for some formats Meta  |  Hard  |  Can be made completely accurate for many formats
+Retrospective  |  Easy  |  Susceptible to faulty cursor positioning Layer  |  Medium  |  Can be made accurate for some formats Meta  |  Hard  |  Can be made accurate for many formats

 ## Basic demo